angelobzsouza/curious-saturdays-studies/README.md

-# PLAYING WITH MEGASENA
+# CURIOUS STATURDAYS STUDIES

-This is just a funny project to play with megasena result numbers.
+Sometimes, when you wake up on statudays curious about something, the best thing to do is to get the proof by yourself.
+This repo is a compilated of codes that I made trying to understand something or validate funny ideias.